 The economic and political forms of our societies demand growth and profit with little regard for people, other life forms, or the earth.
 This results in exploitation and oppression.
 Oppressions (such as racism, classism, sexism, and the oppression of young people) target everyone, inflicting tremendous injustices, limiting access to resources, and damaging the lives of billions of people.
 Once targeted by oppression, we tend to act toward others in ways that repeat the hurts that we have experienced.
-Much of the mental and emotional harm we experience is the result of this passing on of hurt.
-Our experience is that though people are vulnerable to acting in oppressive ways, oppressive behavior is not inherent, but arises only when a person has been hurt emotionally.
+Much of the mental and emotional damage done to humans is the result of this passing on of hurt.
+Though humans are vulnerable to acting in oppressive ways, oppressive behavior is not inherent, but arises only when a human has been hurt emotionally.
 Oppressive societies manipulate this vulnerability to establish and maintain economic exploitation.

-The importance of healing personal harm
+The importance of healing personal damage

 The mental and emotional harm done to us by oppression and other hurtful experiences interferes with our ability to think clearly and sets groups of people against each other.
 This makes it difficult for us to think about and respond effectively to the climate emergency.
+People would not cooperate with a society that exploits people and damages the environment if they had not first been hurt.

-Healing from the hurts that help to hold oppression in place and lead to other harmful behavior is neither quick nor easy work.
-Many of us resist this personal healing work.
-We may have survived by numbing ourselves to the harm done to us by oppression.
-Some of us assume that we will never be free of this harm.
+Healing from the hurts that help to hold oppression in place and lead to other damaging behavior is not quick or easy work.
+Many of us resist this work.
+We may have survived by numbing ourselves to the damage done to us by oppression.
+Some of us assume that we will never be free of this damage.

 In Sustaining All Life and United to End Racism we have learned that it is possible to free ourselves from these hurts and address barriers to effective organizing.
 We can heal from hurtful experiences if someone listens to us attentively and allows and encourages us to release the grief, fear, and other painful emotions.
 This happens by means of our natural healing processes-talking, crying, trembling, expressing anger, and laughing.

-By releasing emotional pain in a supportive network, we can stay united, hopeful, thoughtful, joyful, and committed.
+By releasing distressed feelings in a supportive network, we can stay united, hopeful, thoughtful, joyful, and committed.
 This in turn strengthens us in building our movements to stop the effects of climate change and racism.